 People told us they were aware of the complaints procedure and how to use it.
 The procedure was included in the information provided for them.
 There was a robust system for logging, recording and investigating complaints.
-Complaints made were acted upon and learnt from with care and support being adjusted accordingly.
-Staff were aware of their duty to enable people using the service to make complaints or raise concerns.
-Any conce during our visit. erns or discomfort d ort displayed by people using the service were attended to sensitively
+Complaints made were acted upon and learnt from with care and support being adjusted ccordingly.
+There was a whistle-blowing procedure that staff said they would be comfortable using.
+The ere also aware of their duty to enable people using the service to make complaints or raise concerns.
+A procerns or discomfort displayed by people using the service were attended to sensitively during our vision.
+Any